matthew-shaw/matthew-shaw.github.io/docs/blog/posts/ai-power-tools.md

 Solving holistic problems will always require novel, human thinking.
 As software professionals, we need to understand the domain, the legacy environment we are operating within, and the actual people we are solving problems for.

 The real challenges we face in large-scale systems are deep-rooted, complex, and intertwined.
 They require architectural foresight and a deep understanding of how different services, databases, and user needs interact.
-The model does not inherently understand your legacy database, or the undocumented architectural decisions made by a contractor in 2014.
+An LLM does not inherently understand your legacy database, or the undocumented architectural decisions made by a contractor in 2014.
 Relying _blindly_ on AI to solutionise these systemic issues is a fast track to technical debt and architectural rot.
 It requires an experienced human to set the constraints.

 ## The Case for the Chisel